MobiFlight/mobiflight-panels/aircraft/citation_cj4/electrical-panel/README.md

 ![image](https://user-images.githubusercontent.com/2587818/131340632-c589d045-22eb-49ba-a85d-4bf7b6fd52b6.png)

+## Parts

 The PCB uses an Arduino Pro Micro, and 12V input for the backlight, dimming is done with a BS170 N-channel FET, which has a rather tiny footprint on the PCB, making it slightly trickier than usual to solder.
 I only realized this after ordering my pcb's.
 Something to be aware of - though I don't consider myself a super soldering expert, and I managed to solder the legs without connecting them together with a blob of solder, so I guess it'll be fine if you just work carefully and have thin solder and iron tip.

+Switches are the "T80" toggle switches from Aliexpress, those that have a large handle but a micro-sized switch body and solderable feet for pcb.
+The main power switch has a piece of red heatshrink on the lever.